DavidPhillipOster/ContactGrouper/README.md

 An app to let the user quickly add and remove existing contacts from existing groups.

-Running in iPod Touch simulator in landcale mode, it looks like this:
+Running in iPod Touch simulator in landscape mode, it looks like this:

 ![sample](images/sample.png)